 On 5th September 1867, James Russell married Fanny Pearson at St Chad’s Church, Lichfield.
 Fanny was born in 1840 in Manchester.
 Her mother's name was Sarah, while her father's name is unknown.
 By 1861 Fanny had moved to Derby where was working as a housekeeper at Vernon Street.
 At the time of her marriage she was living at Beacon Street, Lichfield.

 After their marriage, James and Fanny lived at Stowe Street, with James now working as a shoemaker.
-Their first child Sarah Helen was born in 1865 and baptised at St Chad’s Church on 2nd August.
+Their first child Sarah Helen was born on 12th July 1865 and baptised at St Chad’s Church on 2nd August.

 Between August 1865 and March 1871, the family moved to 4 Mill Street, Derby (now demolished), where their second daughter Rose was born in March.
 She was followed by James and Fanny’s last child and third daughter, Amy Elizabeth, towards the end of 1874.